 However, most cases represent benign disorders or clinically obvious local infections.
 Probably < 1% of undifferentiated cases presenting for primary care involve cancer.

-Some Causes of Lymphadenopathy
+Evaluation of Lymphadenopathy

 Adenopathy may be the patient's reason for presenting or be discovered during evaluation for another complaint.